faheemersh/Senior_Design_Dry_EEG_BCI/README.md

 <br><a href="https://drive.google.com/uc?export=view&id=1aA38drhH1MQUsPRBBfzfjTNtLhnRjjdm"><img src="https://drive.google.com/uc?export=view&id=1aA38drhH1MQUsPRBBfzfjTNtLhnRjjdm" style="max-width: 100%; height: auto" title="Click for the larger version." /></a></br>

 ## Run the standalone OpenBCI GUI
 1. Download the appropriate <a href="http://www.ftdichip.com/Drivers/VCP.htm">FTDI drivers</a> for your computer.
+Install the drivers prior to moving on to the next steps.

 2. Make sure the OpenBCI Hub is running.
 Then go to your installation directory for OpenBCI GUI and run it.
 It should be in your program files folder or you can use the shortcut on your desktop.